Trendy microgreens are a simple solution to getting more vegetables on your plate this winter.

 By planting one of the four trays every five days and replanting as I harvest, I can maintain a small supply of microgreens perpetually, with the same amount of effort, and the same cost in energy.

-The first tray planted would be harvested 14 to 18 days after planting.
-Each subsequent tray would be harvested 5 to 7 days after the last tray that was harvested, and replanted with fresh seed.
+The first tray planted is harvested 14 to 18 days after planting.
+Each subsequent tray is harvested 5 to 7 days after the last tray that was harvested, and replanted with fresh seed.
 After the first 2 weeks you’d have a fresh harvest of microgreens every week.